You can find the answers to many common admissions questions here.

 Q. What should international students do during the long school breaks if they cannot go home?

 A. Residences are closed during winter break, but for international students who are staying in Japan, UWC ISAK Japan will help students make alternate arrangements.
-Residences are open during spring break.
-Students are expected to return home during the long summer break, although we will help students make alternate arrangements if necessary.
+Residences are open during fall and spring break.
+Students are expected to return home during the long summer break.